-Pediculosis (head lice) Signs of Infection:
+Pediculosis (head lice)

 - 1. Itching. - 2.
 Appearance of bugs or white nits on the hair shaft.

 A student having pediculosis may be readmitted to school, when proof of treatment is presented (pediculicide bottle, tube or box), or a physician's certificate; and upon approval by the nurse.